Alongside project best practice, the BCIAs celebrate great design and delivery and recognise positive impact.

 - Commercial Property Project Award

-- Cultural & Leisure Project Award
+- Cultural and Leisure Project Award

-- Housing & Residential Project Award
+- Housing and Residential Project Award

-- Retrofit & Reuse Project Award
+- Retrofit and Reuse Project Award

 - Social Infrastructure Project Award